daihangpku/arXivFans/README.md

 ### Step 4: Management and Output

 1. **JSON Output**:
-   The fetched paper information is stored in JSON files in the `output` directory, making it easy to access and manage later.
+   The fetched paper information is stored in JSON files in the `./fetch/output` directory, making it easy to access and manage later.

 2. **Local Storage**:
    The downloaded papers are stored locally in the `./fetch/paper` directory, organized by category and keywords for future reference.